Fate/Extra

 Fate/Extra was followed by a companion game, Fate/Extra CCC.
 Instead of being a direct sequel, CCC is described as an alternate route of the Extra storyline's development.
-The opening movie of CCC was directed by Akiyuki Shinbo and produced by Shaft.

-The game was followed by Fate/Extella in 2016.
+The game was followed by Fate/Extella: The Umbral Star in 2016.
 An anime adaptation of the first game was produced by Shaft and aired on Tokyo MX and affiliate stations from January 28 to July 29, 2018.

-As of 2020, a remake, Fate/Extra Record, is being developed by Type-Moon Studio BB.
-Initially set to release in 2025 for PlayStation 4, PlayStation 5, Nintendo Switch, and PC, it was later pushed back to Q2 2026.
+A remake of the first game, Fate/Extra Record, is under development by Type-Moon Studio BB.